Highlights

 KPMG International

 The SASB Standards are unique in their ability to support comparability within and across industries, so maintaining and improving them is vital.
-With EFRAG no longer developing sector standards, these global standards have the potential to become authoritative in their own right, whether mandated or not.
+With European sector standards no longer under development, these global standards have the potential to become authoritative in their own right, whether mandated or not.

 Helena Watson